Waiting for Wonder Woman

 Once Steve Traynor showed up (that's Chris Pine), I was worried that he'd take control of the narrative.
 I was still waiting for that moment, when Diana would be shoved to the side, and a man would start directing her story.
 It never came.
 She chose to leave the island, and never once handed narrative control over to anyone.

 On the boat from Themiscyra, there's a wonderful little scene where Diana and Steve get talking about sex.
-I was waiting for that moment, when it turns out that Diana fulfills the "What is this thing you call love" trope, seeing as she grew up on an island without men and the sexist assumption of no men equals no sex is so horribly ingrained.
+I was waiting for that moment, when it turns out that Diana fulfils the "What is this thing you call love" trope, seeing as she grew up on an island without men and the sexist assumption of no men equals no sex is so horribly ingrained.
 It never came.
 With a single throwaway line, she adverts the trope, and hard.
 "I've read all twelve volumes of Cleo's treatises on body and pleasure," she says.
 "She concluded that men are essential for procreation, but for pleasure, unnecessary."

 I wanted to stand up and cheer when I heard that line.
 Diana didn't just advert a sexist trope; she explicitly shattered the sexist assumption of women not being sexual beings in their own right.
 Women can handle their own pleasure.
 Women have their own sexual agency.
 Women have no need of men.